mburakbozbey/video-restoration/README.md

  </p>

 ## Methods
+For reproduction of the results, following procedure was used:
+1 - Analyzing sample video properties and parsing to frames 2 - Super resolution repository was used in local environment with Keras
 ### Super Resolution:

 &nbsp;&nbsp; EDSR, WDSR and SRGAN for single image super-resolution that requires the Keras Tensorflow backend.